 ← Back to Blog

-How to Write a Press Release: Format, Examples & Template (2026)
+How to Write a Press Release: Template, Structure & Format (2026)

 Most press releases get deleted in seconds.
 Not because the news isn't real — but because they're written like marketing brochures instead of news stories.
 Here's how to write one that actually gets picked up.